 The document was shared with the OSC Members via Democratic Services on 22.01.2021 3.
-The Committee asked if the Children's Long-Term Recovery Plan (went to DfE) can be shared because it provided context of the savings for Children 4.
-The Committee requested to understand more detail of the capital borrowing fund and if the treasury management strategy could be shared James Thomas Kevin Bartle The papers for this can be sourced from the Audit Committee 28.01.2021 here 25/01 meeting Service to report back to scrutiny in March regarding consultation results on a pragmatic approach to ASB linked to nitrous oxide.
-Ann Corbett OSC Chair 01.03.2021 This is the summary of the result of the public consultation on the proposal to introduce a Public Spaces Protection Order to prohibit the possession or use of psychoactive substances (including nitrous oxide) and which is causing or likely to cause harassment, alarm, distress, nuisance or annoyance to members of the public.
-The consultation ran from 4 th January 2021 and closed on the 15 th of February 2021.
+The Committee asked if the Children's Long-Term Recovery Plan (went to DfE) can be shared because it provided context of the savings for Children James Thomas The papers for this can be sourced from the Audit Committee 28.01.2021 here The Committee requested to understand more detail of the capital borrowing fund and if the treasury management strategy could be shared Kevin Bartle ASB 1.
+Service to report back to scrutiny in March regarding consultation results on a pragmatic approach to ASB linked to nitrous oxide.
+Ann Corbett 01.03.2021 This is the summary of the result of the public consultation on the proposal to introduce a Public Spaces Protection Order to prohibit the possession or use of psychoactive substances (including nitrous oxide) and which is causing or likely to cause harassment, alarm, distress, nuisance or annoyance to members of the public.
+25/01 meeting OSC Chair The consultation ran from 4 th January 2021 and closed on the 15 th of February 2021.
 It was widely publicised on the council's website, social media feeds, community platforms such as Online Watch Link (OWL), Tower Hamlets Housing Forum (THHF), Safer Neighbourhood Board, (SNB) and Safer Neighbourhood Ward Panels.
 The consultation received 2584 visitors and 948 formal responses to the consultation, one of the highest responses for any consultation the council has undertaken.
-Of those 948 responses, 97.5% (924) were residents and overall, 93.7% (886) were in favour of introducing
+Of those 948 responses, 97.5% (924) were residents and overall, 93.7% (886) were in favour of introducing a PSPO.
+89.4% (889) thought the PSPO should be